 16. Plan your route

 This is where you're going to want to dedicate your extra time.
-Have a local make a suggested route, or find a sample route online.
+Have one of our local Heroes make a suggested route and work with them to perfect it.

 17. HAVE FUN!